-This year we are featuring the crawler, and we will be joined by the John Deere Two Cylinder Club.
-Friday features a tractor pull and $5 admission as things get set up.
-Demonstrations go throughout Saturday and Sunday -- threshing with our 1882 horse powered threshing machine, drilling with a horse powered well-drilling outfit, haying, stacking and binding.
+This year we are featuring Early Transportation.
+On Friday there's a tractor pull and $5 admission as things get set up.
+Demonstrations go throughout Saturday and Sunday -- threshing with our 1882 horse powered threshing machine, drilling with a horse powered well-drilling outfit, plus haying, stacking and binding.
 For steam lovers there's a steam-powered saw-mill as well as plowing and threshing with steam.
 Each afternoon take in the parade of power, the tractor pull and the car show.
 We expect about 200 tractors to be on display

-Saturday and Sunday begin with a $2 pancake breakfast, 7 to 9 AM, and Saturday finishes up with a beef supper and barn dance.
+Saturday and Sunday begin with a $2 pancake breakfast, 7 to 9 AM, and Saturday finishes up with a beef supper ($20 per plate) and barn dance.
+In between enjoy live entertainment, activities for the kids and demonstrations of pioneer skills such as butter churning.
 Sunday attend non-denominational church services in the Knox Presbyterian Church of Jumbo Valley.

 To get there, travel 2 miles north of Pincher Creek to Pincher Station, 2 miles east on Hiway #3 then 8 miles north on Hiway #785 to Heritage Acres.
 Admission is $10 each or $20 for a family, and camping is $10 a night, no hook-ups.
 All exhibitors are welcome!
 Check out the museum's website at www.heritageacres.org

 The Leslieville Central Alberta Antique and Model Club has it all for you this August long weekend!
 There are antique tractors, antique cars, parades, slow races, tractor pulls, threshing and lumber sawing.
 Attend the flea market, take in various agricultural displays and watch demonstrations of butter churning, spinning and breadmaking (and cinnamon bun baking!).
 Ride the Royal Scott Steam Train to our new station!